 7th Street & Navajo Drive, Waretown, New Jersey 08758

 Participants of this training will be responsible for delivering the program to youth from beginning to end.
 Organizations that participate in the program are eligible to receive: additional professional development in conservation education and angling skills, in-kind support for program materials and supplies including subsidized educational field trips.
-Supplemental training can be requested for content like fly tying, kayaking and discover diving.
+Supplemental experiences can be requested for content like lure-making, fly tying, and kayak fishing.

 Liz Jackson, HOFNOD Coordinator